 Custom overrides: join-distribution-type=BROADCAST

 Data format: Parquet

 The performance comparison was conducted on the Qubole Data Platform.
 Each query was executed thrice in succession.
-The best execution time and average local cache reads value across the three trials were recorded.
+The best execution time and average local cache read value across the three trials were recorded.

 We observed that Optimized Local Scheduling was able to boost RubiX runtimes, which were already an improvement over Presto runtimes.
 Presto runtimes decreased by an average of 25 percent with Optimized Local Scheduling, while the maximum improvement was around 40 percent.

 Similarly, the RubiX execution time further decreased by an average of approximately 10 percent.
-Maximum improvement was approximately 20 percent.
+The maximum improvement was approximately 20 percent.
 Optimized Local Scheduling led to improvements in execution times for all queries.

 However, the most significant impact of Optimized Local Scheduling is on local cache reads.
 The plot below illustrates the local cache reads per worker with and without Optimized Local Scheduling.

 Optimized Local Scheduling led to a 9x increase in local cache reads on average.
 Non-local reads decreased proportionally.
 Decreasing non-local reads reduces network congestion by decreasing inter-node traffic, which leads to a network efficient deployment of RubiX on Presto.
 A similar significant increase in local cache reads can also be observed for the ORC format.

 How to Enable Optimized Local Scheduling in Presto on Qubole